-- Develop sustainable infrastructure: - Implement energy-efficient designs and sustainable materials in health and caregiving facilities to reduce carbon footprints. - Promote the use of renewable energy sources (e.g., solar, wind) within healthcare and caregiving infrastructures to lower greenhouse gas emissions. - Ensure that health and caregiving facilities are built or retrofitted to withstand extreme weather events and other climate-related disruptions. - Develop robust emergency response plans for health and caregiving services to maintain continuity during climateinduced disasters, protecting community health. - Implement comprehensive waste management strategies, including recycling and proper disposal of medical and caregiving waste to minimize environmental contamination. - Encourage/incentive the procurement of eco-friendly medical supplies and caregiving products to reduce the overall environmental impact of these sectors. - Incorporate environmental health evaluations into public health initiatives to identify and mitigate pollution, poor air quality, and other environmental hazards that affect community health. - Invest in green spaces and promote active transportation (e.g., walking, cycling) to enhance environmental quality and public health. - Advocate for holistic regional and state policies that promote sustainable economic growth while safeguarding environmental health, particularly in rural and underserved areas.
+Develop sustainable infrastructure:

+- Implement energy-efficient designs and sustainable materials in health and caregiving facilities to reduce carbon footprints. - Promote the use of renewable energy sources (e.g., solar, wind) within healthcare and caregiving infrastructures to lower greenhouse gas emissions. - Ensure that health and caregiving facilities are built or retrofitted to withstand extreme weather events and other climate-related disruptions. - Develop robust emergency response plans for health and caregiving services to maintain continuity during climateinduced disasters, protecting community health. - Implement comprehensive waste management strategies, including recycling and proper disposal of medical and caregiving waste to minimize environmental contamination. - Encourage/incentive the procurement of eco-friendly medical supplies and caregiving products to reduce the overall environmental impact of these sectors. - Incorporate environmental health evaluations into public health initiatives to identify and mitigate pollution, poor air quality, and other environmental hazards that affect community health. - Invest in green spaces and promote active transportation (e.g., walking, cycling) to enhance environmental quality and public health. - Advocate for holistic regional and state policies that promote sustainable economic growth while safeguarding environmental health, particularly in rural and underserved areas.

-lab Coulibrated Access E Olimente Job Quality and Access Equity Climate • Expand access to healthcare and caregiving services in underserved and priority communities to address disparities and improve overall health outcomes. • Ensure recruitment strategies are in on priority communities to create a workforce. • Provide equitable access to training to close workforce gaps and ensure (specifically priority communities) he advancement. all community members • Implement strategies to make health services more affordable, reducing f populations.
-Address challenges like housing transportation, which are impact (specifically priority communitie Caregiving Sector (among other ting the ability for people s) to work in the Health and • Prevent (priority) worker displacem nent: Create high-quality, family-sus healthcare, retirement benefits, o opportunities, and supportive an (especially in rural and remote a and career advancement and safe working conditions Ensure job stability and pathway Sector. ys for career growth within the • Support community-designed and c culturally responsive and focused or directly to communities facing ineq SDOH to allocate resources Leverage community benefit inverses estment dollars to fund these Focus on improving SDOH such a education, and economic opportu well-being of priority communitie unities to enhance the overall • Address low pay, particularly in soc roles, which are essential but often a collective wage studies and ensure t appealing through housing affordable factors. undercompensated.
-Conduct that roles in rural areas are • Increase connectivity and engagen communities and Health and Caregi region: nent among priority iving organizations in the Actively involve priority community implementation of health and can their needs and interests are const regiving strategies to ensure Build strong partnerships with loc community leaders to address pu collaboratively and effectively.
-V/////////////////////////////////////
+Job Quality and Access Equity Climate Expand access to healthcare and caregiving services in underserved and priority communities to address disparities and improve overall health outcomes. • Ensure recruitment strategies are inclusive , particularly focused on priority communities to create a diverse and representative workforce.
+Provide equitable access to training and education programs to close workforce gaps and ensure all community members (specifically priority communities) have opportunities for career advancement. • Implement strategies to make healthcare and caregiving services more affordable, reducing financial barriers for priority populations.
+Address challenges like housing and limited public transportation, which are impacting the ability for people (specifically priority communities) to work in the Health and Caregiving Sector (among others). • Prevent (priority) worker displacement: Create high-quality, family-sustaining positions that offer healthcare, retirement benefits, and career advancement opportunities, and supportive and safe working conditions (especially in rural and remote areas). • Ensure job stability and pathways for career growth within the Sector.
+Support community-designed and driven solutions that are culturally responsive and focused on SDOH to allocate resources directly to communities facing inequitable health outcomes.
+Leverage community benefit investment dollars to fund these efforts.
+Focus on improving SDOH such as housing, transportation, education, and economic opportunities to enhance the overall well-being of priority communities. • Address low pay, particularly in social care and caregiving roles , which are essential but often undercompensated.
+Conduct collective wage studies and ensure that roles in rural areas are appealing through housing affordability and other social cohesion factors. • Increase connectivity and engagement among priority communities and Health and Caregiving organizations in the region: Actively involve priority communities in the planning and implementation of health and caregiving strategies to ensure their needs and interests are consistently represented.
+Build strong partnerships with local organizations and community leaders to address public health needs collaboratively and effectively.

-Job Quality and Access Equity Climate change , such as heat-related the health impacts of climate illnesses, respiratory issues from orne diseases, particularly in priority cies and health initiatives do not rity communities and actively work
+Job Quality and Access Equity Climate change , such as heat-related the health impacts of climate illnesses, respiratory issues from rne diseases, particularly in priority cies and health initiatives do not rity communities and actively work